 The Board oversees the management and operations of the Fund.
 Like most registered investment companies, the day-to-day management and operation of the Fund is performed by various service providers to the Fund, such as the Adviser, and the distributor, administrator, custodian, and transfer agent.
 The Board has appointed senior employees of certain of these service providers as officers of the Fund, with responsibility to monitor and report to the Board on the Fund's operations.
 The Board receives regular reports from these officers and service providers regarding the Fund's operations.
 For example, the Treasurer provides reports as to financial reporting matters and investment personnel report on the performance of the Fund.
 The Board has appointed a Chief Compliance Officer who administers the Fund's compliance program and regularly reports to the Board as to compliance matters.
 Some of these reports are provided as part of formal in-person Board meetings, which are typically held quarterly, in person, and involve the Board's review of, among other items, recent Fund operations.
-The Board may also meet with management in less formal settings, between scheduled Board meetings, to discuss various topics.
+The Board also periodically holds telephonic meetings as part of its review of the Fund's activities.
+From time to time one or more members of the Board may also meet with management in less formal settings, between scheduled Board meetings, to discuss various topics.
 In all cases, however, the role of the Board and of any individual Trustee is one of oversight and not of management of the day-to-day affairs of the Fund and its oversight role does not make the Board a guarantor of the Fund's investments, operations or activities.